Giovanni Niccolò Muscat: Corroborative works

-The inquisitor saw to it that his convictions became known to his authorities in Rome and to the Grand Master.
-He was not of course prepared to sit pretty while such an affront was levelled against the authority of the Church.
+The inquisitor was not prepared to stand idly by while such an affront was levelled against the authority of the Church, so he saw to it that his convictions became known to the authorities in Rome and to the Grand Master.

-On the other hand, however, neither Muscat was ready to sit pretty.
-In fact, in the years which followed he intensified his assault by penning down other noteworthy works.
+Meanwhile, in the years which followed Muscat intensified his assault by penning down other noteworthy works.
 The first seems to have appeared in 1779, called La Giurisprudenza Vindicata (A Reprisal for Jurisprudence).
-This is a 19-page booklet written in old Italian, and published at the printing press of the Knights Hospitallers under the direction of Giovanni Mallia.
+This is a 19-page booklet written in old Italian, and it was published at the Hospitaller printing press under the direction of Giovanni Mallia.
 Its subtitle is simply Apologia (A Defence).
-The work is an unbroken discourse in twenty paragraphs dedicated to the Grand Master Emmanuel de Rohan-Polduc.
-Muscat's writing is elaborate and sometimes difficult to follow.
-Nevertheless, his message is clear enough.
-Muscat takes on his adversaries by insisting that they are calumnious and misrepresented his intentions.
-Of course, they hadn't.
+The work is an unbroken discourse in twenty paragraphs dedicated to the Grand Master de Rohan.
+Muscat's writing is elaborate and sometimes difficult to follow, but his message is clear enough.
+Muscat takes on his adversaries by insisting that they are calumnious and misrepresented his intentions, even though they had not.
 In fact, Muscat goes on to confirm and further substantiate the claims he had upheld in favour of the sovereignty and independence of Malta’s government in all decisions within his jurisdiction.
 While retracting not a single point of his philosophy, Muscat provides a long presentation on the origin of Roman law, and even presents the philosophical basis of his position.

-Four years after this work, in 1783, Muscat goes on to publish Apologia a Favore dell’Inclita Nazione Maltese (A Defence in Favour of the Renowned Maltese Nation).
+Four years after this work, in 1783, Muscat went on to publish Apologia a Favore dell’Inclita Nazione Maltese (A Defence in Favour of the Renowned Maltese Nation).
 The very words ‘Maltese nation’ must have sent shivers down the spines of both the local inquisitor and the bishop.
-These were definitely words with feared and hated illuminist overtones.
-Muscat's book, written in old Italian, has 124 pages, and (as if to add insult to injury) was published in Rome, Italy, at the printing press of the Lazzarini family.
+These were definitely words with feared and hated Enlightenment overtones.
+Muscat's book, written in old Italian, has 124 pages, and it was published in Rome at the printing press of the Lazzarini family.
 The above-mentioned title continues with the words ‘...
 Suoi Tribunali, Segnatura, e Legisti’ (... its Tribunals, its Secretariat of State, and its Law Consulates).
 The work is divided in three parts, each containing a number of chapters.
 Muscat composed it in response to a book, called Ragionamenti (Reasonings), by Giandonato Rogadeo, who sustained that the jurisdiction of Malta's government was limited by the supreme authority of the pope and by his institutions.
-With frank and candid language, and also with conviction and philosophical clarity, Muscat leaves no doubt on which side of the fence he stands.
+With frank and candid language, and also with conviction and philosophical clarity, Muscat left no doubt on which side of the fence he stood.